navidrome/website/content/en/docs/usage/configuration-options.md

 ## Configuration File

+{{< alert >}}
+Some options are only configurable using a configuration file.
+If you are using environment variables (ex: with Docker), you may not be able to set all options.

+If you want to use a configuration file with Docker, you can do so by creating a `navidrome.toml` config file in the host folder that is mapped to your `/data` volume, and set the env var `ND_CONFIGFILE=/data/navidrome.toml`.
+{{< /alert >}}

 Navidrome tries to load the configuration from a `navidrome.toml` file in the current working directory, if it exists.
 You can create this file and put any of the [configuration options below](#available-options) in it.
 Example of a configuration file (select your OS):